 "A high probability" is the required standard of proof.
-It is formulated in a Supreme Court judgment that "[i]t is necessary and sufficient that the judge has been persuaded of the truthfulness to the degree that an average person would not have doubt."
-With respect to certain specific matters, judges may uphold facts even though they have not acquired the same degree of persuasion.
-For example, a lesser degree of proof is required to establish the requirements for interim relief, called prima facie proof.
+It is formulated in a Supreme Court decision that "[i]t is necessary and sufficient that the judge has been persuaded of the truthfulness to the degree that an average person would not have doubt."With respect to certain specific matters, judges may uphold facts even though they have not acquired the same degree of persuasion.
+The proof required to establish facts in these cases is called prima facie proof.
+The typical example is to establish the requirement for interim relief.